Getting started

 1. Set up Docker containers

-Run the following commands to create a farmOS directory and set up Docker containers for farmOS and PostgreSQL:
+Run the following commands to create directories for your local environment and set up Docker containers for farmOS and PostgreSQL:

 docker compose up -d